re:vision logo

 Deadline proposal submission

-Deadline for participants to submit a short proposal.
+Deadline for participants to sign up and submit a short proposal.

 Deadline report submission